beinnor/technical_fcc/markdown/content.md

 # Nav

-The `<nav>` tag defines a set of navigation links.
+The `<nav>` tag defines a section of a page that provides site navigation links.

 Notice that NOT all links of a document should be inside a `<nav>` element.
 The `<nav>` element is intended only for major block of navigation links.

+You shouldn't put all links inside a `<nav>` element. `<nav>` is only intended for blocks of navigation links, like a menu, or table of content.

-Browsers, such as screen readers for disabled users, can use this element to determine whether to omit the initial rendering of this content.
+Accessibility tools, such as screen readers, can use this element to determine whether to omit the initial rendering of this content.

 ```
 <nav>